audibleblink/secblog/content/posts/Accidentally Graphing DLL Hijacks in All Electron Apps/index.md

 	- `MERGE (dll)-[:IMPORTS {fn: func}]->(dll1)`
 - The next section repeats this logic, but for Forwards

-> Failure: Don't do this ^.
+> Fail log: Don't do this ^.
 It's error-prone and slow to seed.
 Instead focus on
 > creating the nodes.
 Then as a post-processing step, create the relationships.
 > An example: